 Pause and ask yourself if you recognize the information source and if you know anything about the website or the claim's reputation.
-If not, use the four moves (below) to learn more.
+If not, use the four moves (in the next section) to learn more.

 Take a minute to identify where this information comes from and to consider the creator's expertise and agenda.
 Is this source worth your time?
 Look at what others have said about the source to help with you these questions.
 Read laterally — go off the page/source and find info about the source, the organization, or the author.

-Sometimes it's less important to know about the source and more importance to assess their claim.
+Sometimes it's less important to know about the source and more important to assess the claim.
 Look for credible sources; compare information across sources and determine whether there appears to be a consensus.

 After you determine the site is worth your time, you can analyze the source's content more carefully.